irrashai/dns-lab/README.md

 * dev server - used for the dnssec validation lab; uses the actual root.ca/named.cache from the Internet (pointing to a-m.root-servers.net)
 * serverX - used for the dnssec signing lab; uses the lab root.ca/named.cache pointing to lab root and gtld

+### Reference Configuration

+The folders `named-dns` and `named-dnssec` are config from old setup but may still be used as reference configurations for the lab.

 ### Running the Lab using LXC